 The bandits’ mocking answer gives Jonah the chance to declare just how wrong they were.
 A brutal sirocco rises in that instant to confound the tribesmen.
 Benjamin calls it the Hand of God.

 Common sense tells us such deliberate demonstrations of divine power rarely happen.
 That’s a bedrock belief of skeptics, unbelievers, and atheists.
-In truth, it also plays a role in Judaism, Christianity, and other faiths, which is one reason why believers put so much emphasis on the Torah, the Bible, and other sacred texts – they provide historic, accepted evidence of God in action.
+In truth, it also plays a role in Judaism, Christianity, and other faiths, which is one reason why believers put so much emphasis on the Torah, the Bible, and other sacred texts.
+These documents provide historic, accepted evidence of God in action.

 That rarity also provides another hint of why these tribesmen had such a hard time identifying the source of this storm, even with God’s prophet staring them in the face.